linkfast/qox-exengine/README.md

 PARAMETER1, PARAMETER2... are the parameter or parameters of the function (if has parameters), the first one will be the first one of the function too.
 GET1, etc. are the standard GET method values.

-You can also pass POST values to a Function inside a Controller.
+You can also pass POST values to a function inside a controller.

 See the examples dir for more detail about resources, views and models.